timbru31/SilkSpawners/README.md

 useExtraMobs (false) - Load custom mobs not normally recognized by Bukkit.
 The extra mobs must be specified in the 'creatures' section.

+spawnEggOverride (false) - Override CraftBukkit's spawn egg routine and allow you to spawn [any entity](http://www.minecraftwiki.net/wiki/Data_values#Entity_IDs) whatsoever by right-clicking the appropriate spawn eggs -- any entity is allowed, including enderdragons, ender crystals, primed TNT, boats, or even invalid entities, so be careful.
+Mainly intended for testing purposes, or if you want to spawn modded items not recognized by CraftBukkit.

 verboseConfig (false) - Log verbose configuration information on load.

 spawnerCommandReachDistance (6) - How close you have to be to use the /spawner command.